Lost-Outpost/Telsera/GAMEPLAY.md

   > :video_game: To begin, you must speak to Teldryn Sero during the day in Raven Rock, and a new line of dialogue will appear.

+- [Chanterelle - a Savage World to Explore](https://www.nexusmods.com/skyrimspecialedition/mods/32603) - A world Skyrim sized made to be used with Campfire/Hunterborn/Frostfall.
+Huge, no civilization.
+To expand Skyrim with wildlands.
+Two full worldspaces to explore.

+  > :video_game: To begin, look for the various passageways scattered throughout the South and Southwest borders of Falkreath and The Reach.

 ### Quest Changes

 Eldryn includes [jayserpa's](https://www.nexusmods.com/skyrimspecialedition/users/5201727) quest expansions that add immersion and several pathways to finish vanilla quests.